Nikoh77/Shinogramma/README.md

 3) Shinobi group key, found at the top in the Shinobi account settings.
 4) Shinobi base URL, the web address of your panel, like https://www.example.com/myshinobi
 5) Shinobi port number, usually 8080, but depending on the environment, it could also be 443, 80, or other.
+6) Monitor proxy page url, you need to publish our web page stream.html to a web server somewhere.

 In addition to the mandatory parameters, there are some optional ones, such as chat_id.
 Using chat_id, you can restrict the usage of the bot to only the Telegram users you desire, such as you and your family members, so that no one else can manipulate your things ;-)\